 Autonomous sensory meridian response, or ASMR, causes a tingling sensation in your head and neck after triggers like repetitive movements or whispering.
 Most people describe the tingling as very relaxing, even pleasurable.

-Scientist have only recently started studying ASMR, and there’s a lot they don't know about it.
+Scientists have only recently started studying ASMR, and there’s a lot they don't know about it.
 Experts are still looking at whether ASMR might be a tool to help people with things like depression, anxiety, and insomnia.

 How It Feels